 Following this idea, test sequences that were used for LCEVC verification tests (MPEG document w20173) have been encoded with dual-layer VVC.
 No reduced-resolution anchors have been created in lack of time to align bitrate.
 Base layer encodings can be used as useful proxy.

+QPs indicated in Table 1 are either:

+based on LCEVC verification tests, taking the QP that was used for base layer and full-resolution anchor when LCEVC was tested on top of VVC, or shifted by +1 when HEVC was used.
+The enhancement layer QP offset for VVC is arbitrarily chosen +7, as LCEVC quantization step can not be easily translated.

-QPs indicated in Table 1 are either based on LCEVC VT (base layer and full-resolution anchor, shifted by +1 when HEVC was used), or recommendations considering the MOS values range.
+or recommendations considering the MOS values range.
 Gray values are already in the test plan (Marathon2, MountainBay2).

 Table 1 – Extra test sequences and QP settings